 Festive Bengali White Chicken Korma or Mughlai Chicken Rezala Recipe

-Not everything that glitters is gold, and every curry has to be red!
+Not everything that glitters is gold, and not every curry has to be red!
 Synonymous to our varied cuisine, our curries also come in various types and colors.
 Ranging from red to peaceful white, each one is unique on its own and can give a tough competition to one another.